 Another pearl from my Daddy’s wisdom file: “If you can just keep breathing, sister, time will carry you away from all things.”

-It’s not a contest
+It’s Not a Contest

-The other night we sat on the beach, watching a ruby sunset melt into the Andaman Sea, celebrating with new friends (some of the strangers I referenced above).
+A few years ago in Thailand, we sat on the beach, watching a ruby sunset melt into the Andaman Sea, celebrating with new friends (some of the strangers I referenced above).
 It was a perfectly lovely evening with shrimp on the BBQ, local rum in the coconuts, and guitar music floating over the crash of the waves.
 It was almost a perfect evening, except for the big blond American guy and the young Aussie who insisted on spending the whole evening in a member-measuring contest over their kite-surfing adventures.

 If you’re at the stage of life where engaging in the comparison game seems hard to resist, let me offer you a piece of advice: don’t.
 There are always people who have done more than you and always folks who have done less.
 In one group, you look like a failure, in the other, a wild success.
 In reality, you’re neither, you’re just spending your coin, like everyone else.
 If you have the least bit of sense you’ll be spending it on the things that fuel your dreams and make you happy and not on keeping up with our curly haired kite surfing dude.